shlomiassaf/ngrid/libs/ngrid-material/paginator/README.md

 </pbl-ngrid>
 ```

-> TIP: You can use `pblNgridPaginatorRef` outside of the table, (root component), to define a gloal paginator.
+> TIP: You can use `pblNgridPaginatorRef` outside of the table, (root component), to define a global paginator.